-When it comes to determining fault for car accident in Massachusetts, the concept of modified comparative negligence is what dictates liability.
+When it comes to determining fault for car accident in Burlington, the concept of modified comparative negligence is what dictates liability.
 This means you may only seek compensation from the other party if you are deemed less than 51% at fault for the accident.
 Because of this, determining who is responsible for the crash is crucial for any insurance claim and personal injury lawsuit!

 In order to determine fault for car accidents, the Massachusetts Drivers Manual lists nineteen standards of fault that work as guidelines in determining who is responsible in the event of a car accident.
 We here at DiBella Law Offices, P.C., have already published a blog highlighting the first ten standards, and today, we would like to highlight the final nine.

 - Leaving or exiting from a parked position, parking lot, alley or driveway– The driver of a motor vehicle shall be presumed to be at fault when he’s leaving or exiting from a parked position, parking lot, alley or driveway, and his vehicle collides with another vehicle.

 - 12. Opened or opening vehicle door(s)- The operator of a vehicle shall be presumed to be at fault for an accident that occurs when his vehicle’s door or doors are opened or opening and hit another vehicle.

 - Single-vehicle collision- If there’s only one vehicle involved in a crash (off road, or with a stationary object), that driver will be presumed to be at fault for the accident.